Muniv2/Hangman-game/README.md

+# Usage:
+You can freely use, modify, and distribute this code.
+However, you must include the original copyright notice and this license in any copies or substantial portions of the software.
+The software is provided "as is," without any warranties or guarantees, and the author, Munir Tariq Malik (Muniv2), is not responsible for any issues that may arise.

 # Hangman-game
 The Hangman game prompts the user for a valid username and randomly selects a country name.
 Players guess letters, with blanks showing unguessed letters, while correct and incorrect guesses are tracked.
 The game provides feedback on remaining chances and ends when the player either guesses the word or uses up all 6 attempts.